 Michael's face is wide-eyed and he is sweaty and out of breath.
 He hears the crowd's laughter and turns to look back on stage as if staring back into a nightmare.
 He sits in a folding metal chair, picks up a towel and wipes the sweat off his face.
-His hands are shaking.
+His hands shake.

 Changing that scene was good for Amanda too.
-She was too pretty to hide in the suit anyway, so I got her a little background singing part with the other girls and everyone was happy.
+She was too pretty and too good a singer to hide in the suit anyway, so I got her a little background singing part with the other girls and everyone was happy.
 Well, not Michael too much.

-A cowboy is standing next to a fence doing the spoken part of a song with a swing guitar accompaniment from the orchestra pit.
-He has a lariat and is motioning with it as he speaks.
+A cowboy stands next to a fence and performs the spoken part of a song with a swing guitar accompaniment from the orchestra pit.
+He has a lariat and motions with it as he speaks.

 On the fence three cowgirls are seated.
 Two are blond and the other is Amanda.